Faculty & Staff

 Teresa J. Haase earned a BA in English and Secondary Education and an MA and EdS in Counseling Psychology from James Madison University.
 She holds a PhD in Counseling from The George Washington University.
-Teresa is licensed as a professional counselor in Virginia and is a National Certified Counselor.
+Teresa is licensed as a professional counselor in Virginia, is a National Certified Counselor, and an Approved Clinical Supervisor.
 Her clinical, research and teaching interests include the expressive arts, human development, adolescent development, grief and loss, and supervision.
-Prior to joining the faculty at EMU, Teresa taught high school English and served as an adjunct and part-time faculty member in the Counseling Psychology program at James Madison University.
-She lives on a farm co-operative with her husband, Smith and their children, Olivia and Amos.
+Prior to joining the faculty at EMU, Teresa taught high school English and served as an instructor for the Counseling Psychology program at James Madison University.
+She lives in Harrisonburg with her husband and two children.

 David Glanzer received his M.A. and Ph.D. in Psychology from the University of Utah, with a specialization in psycholinguistics and child language development.
 His broader scholarly interests are in the philosophy and psychology of mind.
 A professor in the counseling program since its inception, David has interests in teaching and research on implicit process in mental health counseling, including empathy and the use of the technique of focusing to enhance client and therapist awareness.
 Personal interests include boatbuilding, sailing, and birding.

-Annmarie Early received her Master of Science and Ph.D. in Marital and Family Therapy and Master of Arts in Christian Leadership from Fuller Theological Seminary.
-She is licensed as a Marriage and Family therapist in California and Virginia.
-In private practice in California, Annmarie specialized in in-depth individual and Emotionally Focused Therapy for couples, a model that utilizes attachment theory as its framework.
-The centrality of human connection informs her understanding of individual, dyadic, familial, communal and faith relationships.
-She is a certified Emotion Focused Therapy (EFT) Trainer and supervisor and continues to offer training, enrichment and supervision from this perspective.
-Prior to accepting a faculty position at EMU, Annmarie served as Assistant Adjunct professor in the Department of Marriage and Family Therapy at Fuller Seminary.
+Annmarie Early received her Master of Science and Ph.D. in Marital and Family Therapy and Master of Arts in Christian Leadership from Fuller Graduate School/Seminary.
+She is licensed as a Marriage and Family therapist in California and Virginia and is in private practice in Harrisonburg offering individual and couple counseling.
+Her academic scholarship and clinical practice are informed by affective neuroscience and attachment theory, as well as the importance of embodied, experiential practices in creating change.
+Annmarie has specialized training in depth psychologies and works with dreams, myth and story in her personal and professional life as a way of listening deeply to the song of the soul.
+Annmarie is a certified Emotionally Focused Couples Therapy (EFT) Trainer and Supervisor and continues to offer training, enrichment, and supervision from this perspective.
+Prior to accepting a faculty position at EMU, Annmarie served as Assistant Adjunct professor in the Department of Marriage and Family Therapy at Fuller Graduate School.

 Assistant Professor and Clinical Coordinator

 Cheree` Hammond received a Ph.D. in Counselor Education and Supervision from the University of Virginia and an MA and Ed.S. in Counseling Psychology from James Madison University.
 Her counseling experience includes work with children and adolescents and their families, with an emphasis on children with disabilities.
 Cheree’s counseling, teaching and research interests include multicultural intervention, training, and prejudice reduction, pervasive developmental disorders, and developmental psychopathology.
 Prior to accepting a position at EMU, Cheree` served as a graduate instructor at James Madison University’s Counseling Psychology program.
-Currently, Cheree` provides counseling and assessment at the Harrisonburg branch of Crossroads Counseling Center.
-Cheree` lives in Harrisonburg with her husband and son and enjoys yoga, good books and long walks with cherished friends.
+Currently, Cheree` provides counseling and consultation as a resident in counseling at the Eastern Mennonite Schools K-12 in Harrisonburg, VA.
+Cheree` lives in Harrisonburg with her husband and son and enjoys yoga, meditation, good books and long walks with cherished friends.

 Nate Koser earned his BS in psychology and MA in counseling from Eastern Mennonite University.
-Nate is a doctoral candidate working toward a PhD in psychology at Saybrook University in San Francisco, California.
-Nate is also a Lacanian psychoanalyst in formation with the Lutecium: Lacanian Non-School of Psychoanalysis.
-Nate works at Aporia Counseling & Psychotherapy, PLLC in Harrisonburg, VA providing both psychotherapy and psychoanalysis.
-A wide foundation in psychoanalysis, psychology, and the humanities influences his work with clients from a psychoanalytic approach uniquely attuned to existential concerns.
-Nate’s research interests include attempting to forward a psychoanalytic articulation of human-to-human relationships, ethics, the problem of intersubjectivity, and Lacanian/Freudian psychoanalysis.
+He earned a PhD in psychology at Saybrook University in San Francisco, California.
+Nate is a Lacanian psychoanalyst in continual formation.
+He works closely with Lutecium: The Psychoanalytic Foundation (formerly Lutecium: Lacanian non-school of Psychoanalysis), the Affiliated Psychoanalytic Workgroups (APW), and Das Unbehagen: A Free Association for Psychoanalysis.
+Nate provides psychoanalysis and psychotherapy at Aporia Counseling & Psychotherapy, PLLC in Harrisonburg, VA.
+A wide foundation in psychoanalysis, psychology, and the humanities influences his work from a psychoanalytic approach.
+Nate’s research interests include: Freudian/Lacanian psychoanalysis, critical theory, gender and sexuality studies, philosophy of mind, psychology, trauma, ethics, and attempting to forward a psychoanalytic articulation of human-to-human relationships.

 Randall B. Hook